 The most important part of providing competent counseling is ensuring the person receiving therapy feels safe and understood.
 There may be instances where a counselor/client relationship simply is not a good fit due to cultural limitations.
 This is where the counselor must be ready to provide resources or a referral to allow the person to receive the best possible care for the situation.

-While those who complete an advanced psychology degree are equipped with the foundational concepts to help diverse clients in different stages and environments of life, some have the extra training and/or innate understanding required for special circumstances.
+While those who complete an advanced psychology degree are trained in the foundational concepts to help diverse clients in different stages and environments of life, some have the extra training and/or innate understanding required for special circumstances.

 Considering Modes of Communication

 Communication is one of the highlights of therapy but must be delivered and received in a way that aligns with a person’s cultural values.
-A therapist working in this field has to have a high multicultural competency and understanding in order to help people from any cultural background.
+A therapist working in this field benefit from having a high multicultural competency and understanding in order to help people from any cultural background.
 This may include knowing how to use body language, eye contact, and personal space as it relates to the individual.
 It involves multicultural awareness regarding using certain phrases, comparisons, or analogies that may trigger certain cultural groups.